 New Year 2019: Bengaluru City Police win hearts at midnight

-Bengaluru, Jan 1: Bengaluru City Police celebrated the new year in a unique way which was heartwarming and brought the smile on the faces of the people.
+Bengaluru, Jan 1: Bengaluru City Police celebrated the new year in a unique way which was heartwarming and brought a smile on the faces of the people.

 Not only the city police returned the stolen property at midnight but also went to doorsteps of people to deliver their valuables.
 The valuable things ranged from gold jewellery to expensive camera.
 The Bengaluru Police shared the happy moment on its Twitter handle.